 4. Storing the Sensors

-Because your sensors have a new short connection to your door opener, you don’t want to leave them dangling from the ceiling.
-To store them, simply stack them on top of the opener.
+You don’t want to leave your sensors dangling from the ceiling because your sensors have a new short connection to your door opener.
+To store them, stack them on top of the opener.

 The five inches of wire will give you enough room to lay the sensors safely without any danger of them disconnecting randomly.

-Now, you will have a permanent bypass for your garage door sensors.
+Now, this will permanently bypass garage door sensors.

-If nothing seems to help your situation, you can always disconnect your sensors entirely or even replace them.
+In this article, we’ve shown you how to troubleshoot and even bypass garage door sensors.
+If nothing seems to help your situation, you can always disconnect or replace your sensors.